jackjliew/ai-openscale/wos-feedback.md

 ### Uploading a CSV file
 {: #fmt-upld-fdbk-data-upld-csv}

 To upload a CSV file, use the **Add feedback data** button.
-To follow along with the following steps as part of the tutorial, open and copy the contents of the [`credit_feedback_data.csv`](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/credit_feedback_data.csv) file.
+To follow along with the following steps as part of the tutorial, open and copy the contents of the [`credit_feedback_data.csv`](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/credit_feedback_data.csv){: external} file.

 1. From the {{site.data.keyword.aios_short}} dashboard, click the deployment tile.
 2. From the model deployment window, click **Configuration monitors** ![the deployment configuration button is shown](images/configure-deployment-button.png).